Ekansh12/yelpcamp/README.md

 # YelpCamp
 YelpCamp is a website where users can view, create and review campgrounds.
 In order to review or create a campground, you must have an account.
 This project was part of Colt Steele's web dev course on udemy.

-This project was created using Node.js, Express, MongoDB and Bootstrap.
+This project was created using Node.js, Express.js, MongoDB, Bootstrap, EJS, Flash.

 Passport was used to handle authentication.

 Mapbox was used to locate a campground.

+Click [here](https://yelpcamp-ekansh.herokuapp.com/) to see website.

 ## Features
 * Users can create and remove campgrounds(which they own).